 If your cat doesn’t drink enough water I understand the frustration.
-You can’t to force your cat to drink water from a water bowl and the risk of your cat getting dehydrated can be overwhelming.
-Let’s check the origin of this problem to understand cats a little better.
+You can’t to force your cat to drink water and the risk of your cat getting dehydrated can be overwhelming.
+Let’s go through the origin of this problem to understand cats better.

 When Cats Don’t Drink Very Much It’s Because They Prefer Moving Water

 There are many theories why most cats prefer to drink moving water.
 If we look at the cat in an evolutionary perspective, cat’s ancestors would drink water from rivers, Lagoons, lakes or little fresh water ponds from rain and domestic cats keep this instinctive behavior of drinking fresh or moving water.

 Another theory is that cats have a very sensitive urinary system and they need to drink clean water, free of bacteria or other agents and running water is associated with freshness and coolness in the nature.
 So drinking water from these sources is a survival way to keep their urinary system healthy.
 The first theory doesn’t exclude the second one, they both make sense.

 Another theory is that cats like to move the water to see it better since they can’t see the water in front of its nose because their eyes are different than humans.
 So moving the water creates better vision for them to see where the water surface starts and this way they don’t get their noses wet which they hate (some cats like to get wet though, but they are rare).
 Another idea of this behavior is that they check the water temperature with their paws or simply they like to refresh their paws and cool down themselves.

 Finally, flowing water taste better, much better than a water bowl sitting still all day, especially on a hot day.
 We people like to drink fresh oxygenated glass of cold water and cats are not different than us.

 Whatever the cause of this behavior is, if you are reading this article most likely you don’t belong to the percentage of lucky cat owners whose cats drink happily from a water bowl.